ic3-software/ic3-docker/README.md

 ### Build

+Should you want to build your own image feel free to update the various `Dockerfile` and `scripts` available in this project.

+For building the Docker images, get the icCube ZIP URL ready.
+Let's call it `ICCUBE_URL` later in this document.
-Get the icCube ZIP URL ready.
-Alternatively, you can have locally the ZIP and run a simple HTTP server:
+Alternatively, you can have locally the ZIP and run a simple HTTP server as following:

     # mkdir /tmp/icCube
-    # cp ~/icCube-8.2.2.zip /tmp/icCube
+    # cp ~/icCube-8.3.0.zip /tmp/icCube
     # cd /tmp/icCube
     # python3 -m http.server 8080

-Then using `http://192.168.1.47:8080/icCube-8.2.2.zip` or the icCube ZIP URL:
+Then the ICCUBE_URL would be: `http://192.168.1.47:8080/icCube-8.3.0.zip` assuming your IP is `192.168.1.47`.
+You might want to use `http://host.docker.internal:8080/icCube-8.3.0.zip` on **Windows**.

+Building the Docker based on Debian and Chrome headless:

     # cd ~/src/ic3-docker/docker
-    # Debian/Chrome
-    # sudo ./scripts/build-debian.sh http://192.168.1.47:8080/icCube-8.2.2.zip 8.2.2
+    # sudo ./scripts/build-debian.sh ICCUBE_URL 8.3.0

+Building the (multi-architecture) Docker based on Alpine and Chromium headless:

-    # Alpine/Chromium
+    # cd ~/src/ic3-docker/docker
-    # sudo ./scripts/buildx-alpine.sh http://192.168.1.47:8080/icCube-8.2.2.zip 8.2.2-chromium
+    # sudo ./scripts/buildx-alpine.sh ICCUBE_URL 8.3.0-chromium

-Should you want to build your own image feel free to update the various `Dockerfile` and `scripts` available in this project.

 _